Listen to an audio file of this tool.

 - On days with extra challenges when you can see your child/teen is frustrated or feeling irritable, proactively remind your child/teen of their strength.
 You can say, “I know it doesn’t feel like this right now, but I so appreciate how you rise to the occasion even when it is hard.”

-- Apply logical consequences when a poor choice is made that has caused harm.
-Logical consequences should come soon after the negative behavior and need to be provided in a way that maintains a healthy relationship.
+- Apply logical consequences when needed.
+Logical consequences should follow soon after the behavior and need to be provided in a way that maintains a healthy relationship.
 Rather than punishment, a consequence is about supporting the learning process.
-First, get your own emotions in check.
-Not only is this good modeling, when your emotions are in check you are able to provide logical consequences that fit the behavior.
+First, get your own feelings in check.
+Not only is this good modeling, when your feelings are in check you are able to provide logical consequences that fit the behavior.
 Second, invite your child/teen into a discussion about the expectations established in Step 2.
 Third, if you feel that your child/teen is not holding up their end of the bargain (unless it is a matter of them not knowing how), then apply a logical consequence as a teachable moment.

 Don’t move on or nag.
 Children/Teens often need more time to deal with their feelings and approach someone with whom they are upset.
 Be sure to wait long enough for your child/teen to show you they can address their problems on their own with your support.
 Your waiting could make all the difference in whether they are able to work through their problems.

 Step 5.
 Recognize Effort and Quality to Foster Motivation

 No matter how old your child is, your praise and encouragement are their sweetest reward.